 3. Have a Homeschool Holiday Further Afield

 We haven’t been brave enough yet to try a longer road trip or a holiday abroad.
 But this is something we will definitely try in the future.
 When you are able to book trips during any time of the year, you are able to get the best ticket prices.
 Check out the The MOM Trotter.
 Karen has amazing tips for frugal family holidays abroad and also for homeschooling.
-And Nic from Nic & Cam just went on an amazing trip to Iceland with her family!
+And Nic from Semi-Budget Travel just went on an amazing trip to Iceland with her family!

 4. Make your Homeschool Holiday a Learning Experience

 Our last trip was definitely a learning experience.
 For us it was less about academics and more about stepping outside of our comfort zones.
 Dominic has been extremely anxious in the last year and we have been trying to gently challenge him with different situations.
 And since returning he has definitely been much braver.
 He keeps asking us about the next holiday!
 This is where we stayed.
 It’s very child and dog friendly!